kruize/autotune/design/KruizeDatasource.md

 #### Multiple Clusters Example

-> **ℹ️ Not yet supported**: Configuring multiple clusters per datasource is not yet implemented.
-Only a single entry in the `clusters` array is currently used.
-This section will be updated when full multi-cluster support is available.
+> **ℹ️ Preview**: Multiple clusters per datasource are parsed, stored, and iterated during bulk processing.
+However, this configuration has been validated primarily with a single cluster.
+Full multi-cluster support is planned for a future release.

 ### Behavior